Generic selectors

 Matthew 1:22-23 – “All this took place to fulfill what the Lord had said through the prophet: ‘Behold, a virgin will conceive and give birth to a son, and they will call him Immanuel,’ which means, ‘God is with us.’

-This quote describes that the virgin would give birth to a son and they would name him “Emanuel“, which means “God with us“.
-The whole question revolves around the meaning of “Emanuel” attributed to Christ.
-Many use this passage to defend the view that Christ is God, because the text clearly states that He is “God with us“.
-For these people, the meaning of this name shows that Jesus is the God of the Bible, who became man to die in our place.
-Is this really the correct interpretation of “God with us“.
-Is this really a reference to the person of Christ?
+This passage describes that a virgin would give birth to a son, and he would be called “Immanuel“, meaning “God with us“.
+The central question revolves around the significance of “Immanuel” as it relates to Christ.
+Many interpret this passage as evidence that Christ is God, arguing that the text explicitly states He is “God with us“.
+For them, the meaning of this name confirms that Jesus is the God of the Bible who became man to die in our place.

-There are Different Interpretations
+There are Different Interpretations of The Meaning of Emanuel

 The Meaning of the Name in Hebrew